DreaTR/demo/Dokument/README.md

 ## Tests
-The project also includes test cases to verify proper functionality of the classes.
-The tests are contained in the DemoApplicationTest class and use the JUnit 5 framework.
-To run the tests, JUnit 5 must be properly configured in the project and then run the test methods in the DemoApplication class.
+The project also includes test cases to verify proper functionality of the database class.
+The tests are contained in the DatabaseTest class and use the JUnit 5 framework.
+To run the tests, JUnit 5 must be properly configured in the project and then run the test methods in the DatabaseTest class.